bryophyta/bryophyta.github.io/posts/jless.md

 abstract: Navigating quickly through large json files from the command line, without getting lost.
 ---

-# Using jless to explore complex json files (Draft)
+# Using jless to explore complex json files

+_[I'm still thinking of this as a work in progress, but I'm also aiming to get better at putting writing out a bit quicker.
+That said, the post might change a bit in the future, and I'm also very open to feedback/suggestions!]_

 I stumbled across [jless](https://jless.io/){ext} a while ago, and I've used it for a few months for viewing json files in the terminal.[^yaml] I always found